PlasticVader/cPanelAutoBackup/README.txt

 #///////////////////////////////////////////////////////////////////////////////#
 #
 # The automated backup "script" consists of two files:
-# module: AutoBackup.pm and script: cpbackup.pl
+# a module: AutoBackup.pm and a script: cpbackup.pl
+#
 # Having a separate module has a number of pros, such as:
 #
 #	- Less chance of side effects;